WASHINGTON, Sept. 20, 2017 —

 He added, “I believe the problem we face today is how [to] maintain a nuclear deterrent and a decisive conventional force while maintaining irregular warfare as a core competency.”

-A safe, secure and effective nuclear deterrent “is there to ensure that a war that can never been won is never fought … [and] I am absolutely convinced that having this safe, secure and effective deterrent is … the most critical piece of our nation's defense,” Mattis said.
+A safe, secure and effective nuclear deterrent “is there to ensure that a war that can never be won is never fought … [and] I am absolutely convinced that having this safe, secure and effective deterrent is … the most critical piece of our nation's defense,” Mattis said.

 In terms of damage to military readiness, Mattis said nothing has done more than continuing resolutions and the lack of budgetary predictability.